 Thinking of working as a doula?
-OR are you a parent looking for doula support?
+Are you a parent looking for doula support?

 Gentle Birth Companions offers a comprehensive account of the doula movement in UK & Europe, outlining the history and politics of the childbirth companion and exploring the essence of her modern role.
-Discussion on the issues of doula training & regulation, some lively real-life doula stories, plus many useful resources are included.
+Discussion on the issues of doula training & regulation, the differences between midwives and doulas, some lively real-life doula stories, plus many useful resources are included.

-Scroll down to find out what others say about this book.
+Scroll down to find out what others have said about this book.

 “… captures the heart, passion and sacred path that doulas hold in supporting women and their families through out time.
 The perfect blend of her-story with science, showing the doulas role and importance today as she helps us re-discover the value of female companionship during childbirth.
 If you are pregnant, thinking of hiring a doula, becoming a doula or are involved in maternity care today, Adela’s book is essential to help you reconnect the circle of support in childbirth that provides an essential ingredient for a safe, fulfilling birth experience.”
 Debra Pascali-Bonaro, Director/Co-Author of Orgasmic Birth, DONA Trainer, Lamaze Childbirth Educator

 “I would recommend this book to everyone interested in exploring the doula phenomenon.”
 Elizabeth Worley for Royal College of Midwives, http://issuu.com/redactive/docs/issue7-2011 (Page 44)

 “… refreshingly educational rather than purely descriptive. ..
 Adela does not shy away from thought provoking questions. .. a fair balance of being research and evidence based but also friendly and accessible .. worthwhile read for professionals and expecting mothers alike.”